vincent51689453/indoor_vision_navigation/README.md

 There are several parameters you may need to change in shuffle_data.py which are lines 7-18.
 There are related to your datasets file path and data set distributions.

-After all the parameters are ready, you may simply execute the following.
+After all the parameters are ready, you may simply execute the following to prepare the dataset.

 ```
 python3 shuffle_data.py